Can I park my car next to my Drummohr

 accommodation all year-round?

 If you are looking for glamping in Scotland open all year-round then Drummohr is the place for you.
-We are an ideal site from which to enjoy the Edinburgh Christmas markets and Hogmanay celebrations.
+We have a choice of cabins Edinburgh and are an ideal site from which to enjoy the Edinburgh Christmas markets and Hogmanay celebrations, as well as all that East Lothian, Edinburgh's Coast and Country, has to offer making us an ideal choice for camping Edinburgh.

 What facilities do you have for

-Drummohr Camping and Glamping Site has built a reputation on being a peaceful location at which to enjoy your Edinburgh holiday.
-We do not allow music or loud noise from any device that can be heard outside of your accommodation.
+Drummohr Camping and Glamping Site has built a reputation on being a peaceful location at which to enjoy camping Edinburgh.
+We do not allow music or loud noise from any device that can be heard outside of your cabins Edinburgh.
 Children must not play in the playground after 9pm and we ask for conversation-level noise only after 10pm.
-We do expect all guests to follow this policy so that everyone can relax and enjoy their time at Drummohr.
+We do expect all guests to follow this policy so that everyone can relax and enjoy their time Edinburgh glamping at Drummohr.
 Guests who do not will be asked to leave immediately.
-Our campsite is suitable for families and couples and we do not accept group or single-sex bookings for groups of more than 3.
+Our campsite is suitable for families and couples and we do not accept group bookings for groups of more than 3.

 Each of our Drummohr glamping pods come with the following as standard (included in the tariff): heating, lighting, toaster, microwave, kettle, fridge, TV/DVD, mattresses, power sockets, picnic table and parking space for 1 car.
-Our deluxe bothies have a fixed double bed.
+Our deluxe bothies have a fixed double bed, with bed linen provided free of charge.
+Linen can be ordered for our glamping pods and family bothies as an Optional Extra at the time of booking.

 What are the Glamping Optional

 Drummohr Glamping Extras are optional and are not included in the standard tariff.
-You can find a full list of extras, which need to be ordered at the time of booking, by clicking HERE.
+You can find a full list of extras, which can be ordered at the time of booking, or added prior to your arrival, by clicking HERE.

 Can I bring my dog?

-We accommodate one small well-behaved dog by prior arrangement in our 4 standard 4-berth en-suite Drummohr bothies for a charge of £5 per night.
+We accommodate one well-behaved dog by prior arrangement in our 4 standard 4-berth en-suite Drummohr bothies for a charge of £5 per night.
 Regrettably we do not allow dogs in our Octo glamping pods, Hexi glamping pods, Bothy Double or Bothy Double Deluxe.
 No dangerous breeds.
-Dogs must always be kept on a lead and must not be left unattended at any time.
-We have a dog walk path on our campsite but can also recommend several other walks suitable for dog walking in the local area.
+Dogs must always be kept on a lead when staying in any of our cabins Edinburgh and must not be left unattended at any time.
+We have a dog walk path on our Edinburgh campsite, but can also recommend several other walks suitable for dog walking in the local area.
 Please ask us for details.
-Our campsite wardens are also able to advise as to local dog friendly pubs and attractions.
+Our campsite wardens are also able to advise as to local dog friendly pubs and attractions and the best dog walks Edinburgh.

 Are your glamping pods and